-In accordance with the Crime Awareness and Campus Security Act of 1990 (subsequently renamed The Jeanne Clery Disclosure of Campus Security Policies and Annual Crime Statistics Act in 1998 and revised in 2000 and 2010, the Higher Education Amendments of 1998, the Higher Education Opportunity Act of 2008 and various student right to know regulations, Thomas More University provides information on crime statistics and security measures to prospective and matriculated students and their parents, and employees.
+In accordance with the Crime Awareness and Campus Security Act of 1990 (subsequently renamed The Jeanne

+Clery Disclosure of Campus Security Policies and Annual Crime Statistics Act in 1998 and revised in 2000 and 2010, the Higher Education Amendments of 1998, the Higher Education Opportunity Act of 2008 and various student right to know regulations, Thomas More University provides information on crime statistics and security measures to prospective and matriculated students and their parents, and employees.
 The Crime Statistics are reported for three-year periods and include all reported instances of crimes that are required by the laws identified above, not just the convictions.

 Thomas More University has established a Clery Committee to ensure on-going compliance with the law.
 The Director of Campus Safety has been designated as the Clery Compliance Officer for the University.
-The other members of the Clery Committee are: the VP of Operations; and the Assistant Dean of Students.
-The annual Clery Act and Minger Act reports are posted on the public safety website.
+The other members of the Clery Committee are Vice President of Strategy and Impact and Chief of Staff and the Dean, Student Diversity, Engagement, and Success.

+The annual Clery Act report is posted on the public safety website.
 An email is sent to all students and staff every year to notify of the report's availability and how it can be accessed.